Doctors in Schools

 How to Book an Appointment

-You can come to the wellbeing area in V Block and book an appointment with one of the team members.
-Kirsty, Katherine, Shannon, Gina or Melissa can assist them.
+You can come to the wellbeing area in W Block and book an appointment with one of the team members.
+Nicola, Katherine, Gina, Graeme, Cathy or Melissa can assist them.

 - You can attend Student Wellbeing before school, recess, lunch or after school.